excaliburjs/excaliburjs.github.io/docs/06-actors-actions.md

 public onInitialize(engine: ex.Engine) {

-   // create a SpriteSheet for the animation var playerIdleSheet = new ex.SpriteSheet(Resources.TxPlayerIdle, 5, 1, 80, 80);
+   // create a SpriteSheet for the animation const playerIdleSheet = new ex.SpriteSheet(Resources.TxPlayerIdle, 5, 1, 80, 80);

    // create an animation
-   var playerIdleAnimation = playerIdleSheet.getAnimationForAll(engine, 120);
+   const playerIdleAnimation = playerIdleSheet.getAnimationForAll(engine, 120);

    // the first drawing is always the current this.addDrawing("idle", playerIdleAnimation);